martanto/DashVolcano/README.md

 If successful, you will see a new folder named venv inside the folder DashVolcano.1.0:

-**Example** Checking that venv was created using the terminal window.
+**Example** Checking that venv was created using the terminal window, using the command ls.
 ![Screenshot](screenshots/ss3.png)

 **Example** Checking that venv was created.